jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 Whew!

-Solving this problem would have been easier had I used my own return type in my command handlers in the first place:
+Solving this problem would have been easier had I used my own custom return type in my command handlers in the first place:

 ``` csharp